carlospmo/InteroperabilityFortranC/README.md

 # Interoperability Fortran - C

-## Dimitris Files
+This repository is part of a project consisting in studying, analysing and conducting an effective communication between *Fortran* and *Simulink*, in order to couple **wind turbine controllers** implemented in *Simulink* with the **servo-hydro-aero-elastic software tool _hGAST_**, whose source code is written in *Fortran*.

+## Initial Tests with Dynamic Libraries

 The folder [initial_tests](./initial_tests) contains the first tests conducted to understand the dynamic libraries load and call process.
-These tests were conducted by *Dr. Manolas*, from the *National Technical University of Athens*, with the help in [Version 2](https://github.com/carlospmo/InteroperabilityFortranC/blob/main/README.md#version-2) of *Prof. Dr. Gallego*, from the *Polytechnic University of Madrid*.
+These tests were conducted by *Dr. Manolas*, from the *National Technical University of Athens*, with the help in [Version 2](https://github.com/carlospmo/InteroperabilityFortranC/blob/main/README.md#version-2) of *Prof. Dr. Gallego*, from the *Polytechnic University of Madrid*, who generated a shared library from *MATLAB*.

-### Version 1
+### Version 1.
+Shared libraries generated from C

 In the **Version 1** the *shared library* is created from the file [test.c](./initial_tests/version1/test.c), containing a series of functions.
 The file [example.f90](./initial_tests/version1/example.f90) contains the code in *Fortran* used for loading the shared library and calling its procedures.